gdlt88/narvar/cartridges/bc_promise_delivery/DESIGN.md

 ### 1. Dual Implementation (Cartridge + PWA-Kit Utility)

-**Decision**: Implement the same logic in both SFRA cartridge and PWA-Kit utility module.
+**Decision**: Implement the same logic in both SFRA cartridge and PWA-Kit utility module as per the challenge request.

-**Rationale**:
+**Main Comments**:
 - **SFRA Compatibility**: The cartridge follows SFCC best practices and can be used with traditional SFRA storefronts
-- **PWA-Kit Performance**: Client-side calculation in PWA-Kit provides instant feedback without API round-trips
+- **PWA-Kit Performance**: Client-side calculation in PWA-Kit provides instant feedback without API round-trips and for demonstration purposes
 - **Code Consistency**: Both implementations share identical business logic

 **Trade-offs**: